HLOverflow/PortTunnelingExplained/README.md

 **Explanation:**
 I first start my own host's SSHd.
 I set a netcat listener at port 9999 to catch a reverse connection back on my host machine (10.10.1.32).
 Inside my jumphost, I leverage the SSH client found inside to perform a Local Port Forwarding instead.
-Interesting fact: Local Port Forwarding allows us to set a binding address without requiring any special option being enabled on the jumphost's SSHd configuration unlike Remote Port Forwarding.
+Interesting fact: Local Port Forwarding allows us to set a binding address without requiring any special option being enabled on the jumphost's SSHd configuration, unlike Remote Port Forwarding.
 I can either set my binding address to 172.16.1.10 or 0.0.0.0.
 This will create a port 4444 listener on our jumphost as seen in our netstat.
 I then set the remote address pointing to my host's netcat at 10.10.1.32:9999.
 We can then exploit the admin web portal to call a reverse connection to our jumphost at 172.16.1.10:4444 which will redirect back to our netcat listener, thus catching a reverse shell.

+#### Why did I not try Reverse/Remote Port Forwarding?

+I have failed to successfully set a binding address via `-R` connecting from my host.
+The listening port will only bind to 127.0.0.1:4444.
+This is not good as we cannot use this to catch reverse connection back to this jump host.

+I found out the reason why was due to an option not being enabled as documented in the Man page for SSH -R:
+> By default, TCP listening sockets on the server will be bound to the loopback interface only.
+This may be overridden by specifying a bind_address.
+An empty bind_address, or the address ‘*’, indicates that the remote socket should listen on all interfaces.
+Specifying a remote bind_address will only succeed if the server's GatewayPorts option is enabled (see sshd_config(5))